nano-devs/Musicfy-Bot/README.md

 Have a Musicfy and Smile :))

 ## Support
+Thanks!
+We really appreciate any kind of support!
+Your vote alone is very valuable to us!

 #### Suggestions are welcome!!

-Do you have any suggestions about the quota systems or anything related to Musicfy ?
+You have some suggestions about the quota system or features ?!

 you can contact me via discord dm or email or join the support server and let's discuss about it :>